The Surprising Hands Sculpture in the Venice Grand Canal – Estimated reading time: 5 minutes

 It was a hot and humid Saturday morning in July.
-I’d left my B&B to set out on my first day of explorations around Venice, which included walking over the Rialto Bridge, perusing the gondolas piled full of books at Libreria Acqua Alta, and having a delicious lunch (which naturally, included a Bellini) at AMO.
+I’d left my B&B to set out on my first day of exploring Venice, which included walking over the Rialto Bridge, perusing the gondolas piled full of books at Libreria Acqua Alta, and having a delicious lunch (which naturally, included a Bellini!) at AMO.

 Designed by Spanish artist, Lorenzo Quinn, the art installation was created in a collaboration with the City of Venice and London’s Halcyon Gallery.
 Construction on the piece was completed on May 12, 2017, just in time for the 2017 Venice Biennale.

 Simply entitled Support, the piece involves a pair of hands protruding from the waters of the Grand Canal.
 They clutch the side of the Ca’Sagredo Hotel’s 14th century walls, as if they were preventing the hotel from falling apart and sinking into the depths of the canal.
 At night, it’s lit up by bright spotlights so no one can miss it.

 Support makes a bold statement about the negative effects of climate change and deliberately provokes us to think about its impact on humanity.
 Venice is suffering more than most cities.
 It’s anticipated that the Mediterranean Sea will rise by five feet at the end of the century, with the possibility of Venice being submerged entirely.
 Says Quinn: “Venice is a floating art city that has inspired cultures for centuries but to continue to do so it needs the support of our generation and future ones, because it is threatened by climate change and time decay.”

 While the message is rather bleak, Quinn also encourages us not to despair, as we still possess the power to stop climate change from happening.